-No trip to Vienna would be complete without sampling a beer or two.
+No 2 days in Vienna would be complete without sampling a beer or two.
 What surprised us was the level of head the Austrian beers had.
 An unusual proportion of the glass was froth which we thought to be a one off thing, but it seemed to be the norm compared to our frown-at-froth ways at home.

 We particularly enjoyed Ottakringer which was common in the majority of eateries and bars.